ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 # Release Candidate

 Every cookbook build you make should produce a release candidate, ready to be deployed to your targeted environments.
-A release candidate is created when a build is successful, that means all the tests we have captured in the previous sections passed.
+A new release candidate is created when a build is successful, that means all the tests we have captured in the previous sections passed.

-Below are the general steps that you should make after the build steps are completed:
+Here are the general steps that you should make after the build steps are completed:

 - Generate cookbook documentation